-Pratylenchus neglectus, P. quasitereoides (formerly known as P. teres), P. thornei, P. penetrans and other Pratylenchus spp.
+Pratylenchus neglectus, P. thornei and other Pratylenchus spp.

-Lentil are grown as a rotational crop to reduce the population of root-lesion nematodes in the soil, although the impact of lentil on P. quasitereoides is unknown.
+Lentil is grown as a rotational crop to reduce the population of root-lesion nematodes in the soil.

 Root-lesion nematode (RLN) can impair root function, limiting water and nutrient uptake by the plant.
 Affected plants generally do not thrive or show symptoms of nitrogen deficiency.
 Symptoms are increased when plants are subjected to water and nutrient stress, or when combined with root damage caused by fungi.